bitpew/vagrant-graphite-nginx/README.md

 # vagrant-graphite-nginx
-graphite-web on nginx vagrant machine
+carbon-cache and graphite-web on nginx